-Moreover the orbital period, initially equal to 30 times that of Ganymede, shall also be reduced before the transfer to Callisto prior to Europa science phase.
+Moreover the orbital period, initially equal to 33 times that of Ganymede, shall also be reduced before the transfer to Callisto prior to Europa science phase.
 This is also done with repetitive Ganymede gravity assists.
-The sequence that was chosen is 8:1 (between 2G2 and 3G3), 5:1+ (between 3G3 and 4G4) and 3:1 (between 4G4 and 5G5).
+The sequence that was chosen is 8:1 (between 2G2 and 3G3) and 5:1 (between 3G3 and 4G4).

-At 5G5 Ganymede is encountered outbound.
-The arrival date is September, 3 2030, it is the end of the so-called energy reduction phase.
+Then the spacecraft is transferred to Callisto with an outbound encounter.
+The arrival date is September, 23 2030, it is the end of the so-called energy reduction phase.
 This part of the Jupiter tour is given in Figure 5-3 in the Jupiter Solar Orbital (JSO) frame (with positive x-axis pointing towards the Sun).

-Figure 5-3: Trajectory from before 1G1 to 5G5 in the JSO
+Figure 5-3: Trajectory from before 1G1 to 5C1 in the JSO